mikedesu/redking/README.md

 ## TODO

+- [ ] On adding neighbors, need to verify the neighbor is up and running
 - [ ] Only the botmaster should receive raw commands and even then...
   - [ ] Commands sent between botmaster and bot should be optionally encrypted
   - [ ] Commands and info sent between bot and bot should be encrypted